Appendix 2 – The Poems

 eight before her, in all the myriad of ways

-a man can honor, stay, repay, or disappoint
+a man can honor, stay, fail to repay, or disappoint,

 averring she belonged not to the god of men,